The Church and Its Design (Mat 16:18)

 The Discussion

-Jesus, without question, is fully committed to God’s full and eternal redemptive plan, which is intricately involving the church.
+Jesus, without question, is fully committed to God’s full and eternal redemptive plan, which intricately involves the church.
 Jesus, as part of His plan, not only promised to build a church but possessively called it “My church” (Mat 16:18).
 The church is the fruit of Christ’s work (Is 53:10-12).
 Christ, now ascended at the right hand of the Father, leads as Head and Savior of the church (Col 1:18).
 It is for this purpose Jesus incorporates the words in the Lord’s prayer, “Let thine kingdom come, Thy will be done” (Mat 6:10).
 Not only did the Lord found the church but insisted that nothing in the world, even the devil with all his powers, can or will stop the building of the church.

 I also say to you that you are Peter, and upon this rock I will build My church; and the gates of Hades will not overpower it.
 (Mat 16:18)